-It is not recommended to change the cache size unless the cluster has a large number of maps which may cause Management Center to run out of heap memory.
+It is not recommended to change the cache size unless the cluster has a large number of distributed data structures which may cause Management Center to run out of heap memory.
 Setting too low a value for hazelcast.mc.cache.max.size can be detrimental to the level of detail shown within Management Center, especially when it comes to graphs.